 You can do this!
 Do not procrastinate.
-Always reach out with questions, whether it be on Remind, through email (Kelley.Vergon@osceolaschools.net), by scheduling appointments.
-You ARE college material!
-Don't give up!
+Always reach out with questions, whether it be on Remind, through email (candice.odell@osceolaschools.net) or stopping by during your lunch or an elective period (check in with your teacher first for permission).